slint-ui/slint/api/cpp/docs/generated_code.md

 You can declare <a href="../slint/src/reference/globals.html">globally available singletons</a> in your `.slint` files.
 If exported, these singletons are available via the `global()` getter function on the generated C++ class.
-Each global singleton maps to a class iwith getter/setter functions for properties and callbacks, similar to API that's created for your `.slint` component.
+Each global singleton maps to a class with getter/setter functions for properties and callbacks, similar to API that's created for your `.slint` component.

 For example the following `.slint` markup defines a global `Logic` singleton that's also exported: